Why we exist

 Built for the real world

-Venues have bad WiFi.
-Staff don't have flagship phones.
-Events happen at night.
+Incredible spaces often have terrible WiFi.
+Staff don’t always have flagship phones.
+Gatherings happen wherever they happen: outdoors, early morning, or completely off-grid.
 The scanner works offline.
-The interface works in the dark.
-The tech disappears so the experience doesn't.
+The tech disappears so the experience doesn’t.

-We don't pick markets from a spreadsheet.
-We go where people are already creating culture — and give them the infrastructure to do it bigger.
+We don’t pick markets from a spreadsheet.
+We look for where organizers are already creating culture, and we simply hand them the infrastructure to scale it.

 What we built

-The scanner works offline — because the best venues have the worst WiFi.
-The checkout works without an account — because nobody should have to create a password to go out.
-The payout hits your account automatically — because you have better things to do than chase invoices.
+The scanner works offline, because the best locations have the worst WiFi.
+Reserving a spot works without an account, because nobody should have to create a password just to show up.
+Payouts hit automatically, because you have better things to do than chase invoices.
+Followers come back organically, because the culture earned them.

-We didn't set out to build a ticketing platform.
-We set out to remove every reason someone might not show up.
+We didn’t set out to build a ticketing platform.
+We set out to remove every reason someone might not show up, and every reason a creator might not host the next one.
 We just happen to sell tickets along the way.

 The moment is yours.